Board Of Trustees

 Director

-Chris Saines has been a director, collection manager, educator and curator at leading Australian and New Zealand galleries for 40 years.
-Director of QAGOMA since 2013, he has overseen exhibitions by Gerhard Richter, Sally Gabori, Patricia Piccinini, Gordon Bennett and Mavis Ngallametta, and led 2021’s ‘European Masterpieces from The Metropolitan Museum of Art, New York’.
-In this time, he has steered the Asia Pacific Triennial of Contemporary Art and authored James Turrell – Night Life.
-He is a member of the Australia-Japan Foundation board and the Australian Government’s Creative Economy Taskforce.
+Chris Saines has been a director, collection manager, educator and curator at leading Australian and New Zealand galleries for more than 40 years.
+Director of QAGOMA since 2013, he has overseen exhibitions by Robert MacPherson, Gerhard Richter, Sally Gabori, Patricia Piccinini, Gordon Bennett and Mavis Ngallametta, and led 2021’s ‘European Masterpieces from The Metropolitan Museum of Art, New York’.
+In this time, he has guided the Asia Pacific Triennial of Contemporary Art through its 8th, 9th and 10th editions.
+He has been a member of the Australia-Japan Foundation board and the Australian Government’s Creative Economy Taskforce, and is currently a member of the Brisbane Economic Development Agency’s Better Brisbane Alliance

 • Simon Elliott